scottyschup/treeify/README.md

 # Treeify

 I don't really know how to describe this thing.
-It's like a file system viewer but also a file viewer that can be run in any directory on a server (which is accessible via browser) to make interaction with that directory more OS like.
-It was just a fun little project to help out a friend.
+It's like a file system viewer but also a file viewer that can be run in any directory on a server (which is accessible via browser) to make interaction with that directory more OS-like.
+It's just a fun little project that I started to help out a friend.

 ## Overview